 The Yorkshire Dales National Park may be land-bound, but what it lacks in coastal drama it makes up for in magnificent moorlands, village-filled valleys and striking limestone crags.

-One of the best ways to explore the Yorkshire Dales' 841 square miles is on foot – here are six of the best walks to get you started:
+One of the best ways to explore the Yorkshire Dales’ 841 square miles is on foot – here are eight great walks to get you started:

 This short walk around Malham Tarn beneath the looming cliffs of Great Close Scar offers ramblers a chance to expereince a variety of habitats, from craggy limesteone bluffs, to think forest, peatland and a wildlife-rich upland lake.
 Route and map.